 After an exhaustive selection of vineyards, we proceed with the ripening control, which it is carried out by our experienced team.
 At a first stage, this control is only visual, checking leaves, stem and berries.
 As ripening progresses, the tasting of grapes becomes essential, as well as a physical test and analysis.
 The parameters to supervise are sugar content, acidity and sanitary state of the berries among others.
 When all the necessary data have been collected, the beginning of the harvest for each variety can be established.

-Our harvest is always manual so as to keep the integrity of the berries as much as we can.
+Monastrell harvesting is always manual since all of the grapes come from bushed vines.
 In order to achieve a higher quality standard in some of our wines, the grapes are collected in small crates that will be stored in a cooling room for a pre-maceration process previous to a strict selection on a triage table.
-The rest of grapes are harvested also manually, but this time they are towed to the winery in stainless steel containers.